Storytelling in ggplot using rounded rectangles

 }

-Finally, we can split extracted_args into sub-lists.
-Each of these is then used to call grid::roundrectGrob() with do.call().
-Then, we have to replace the same part in our list grobs as we did before.
+as we did before.
 However, since we have multiple grobs now that need to be put into a single location.
 Therefore, we have to bundle the grobs into one object.
-This is done via grid::grobTree() and do.call().
+This is done via grid::grobTree()

-list_of_arglists <- split_my_list(extracted_args, n_rects)
+<- split_my_list(extracted_args, n_rects)

-list_of_grobs <- map(list_of_arglists, ~do.call(grid::roundrectGrob, .))
+list_of_arglists <- map(list_of_arglists, ~do.call(grid::roundrectGrob, .))

 # Build new list of grobs by replacing one part in old list

-grobs_new <- grobs
+<- grobs

 # save one list argument into children[3]

-grobs_new$children[3] <- do.call(grid::grobTree, list_of_grobs) %>% list()
+$children[3] <- do.call(grid::grobTree, list_of_grobs) %>% list()

-l_new$grobs[[6]] <- grobs_new
+l_new $grobs[[6]] <- grobs_new

 # Draw Plot

-grid::grid.draw(l_new)
+grid::grid.draw(l_new) grid

 Conclusion

 Woooow!
 Marvel at our glorious rounded rectangles!
 Thanks to our excellent programming skills we made it through the grob jungle.
-In practice, it is probably easier to use geom_chicklet().
-But still, this was a somewhat fun exercise and helped to demystify grobs (at least to some extend).
+In practice, it is probably easier to use geom_chicklet()

 That’s it for today.
 If you’ve made it this far, then you already know that you should follow me on Twitter and/or subscribe to my RSS feed.
 So, I expect you to be here next time.
 There’s no way out anymore.
 So long!